Gray Diamond Stone: Meaning, Properties and Uses

 Within the world of luxury jewelry the gray diamonds They are an excellent choice for creating engagement rings because they are very beautiful and resistant gemstones that will last a lifetime.
 Worldwide they are a symbol of pure love, metal peace and balance, in addition, it is said that they will always attract prosperity and abundance to your home.

-See also Shale: Properties, characteristics and uses
+See also Herkimer Diamond: Properties, Meaning and Uses

 For luxury jewelry